kasprlab/guess-my-number/README.md

 ## Things to do:

 - add winning ui feature (done)
-- refactoring code with DRY principle and functional programming
+- refactoring code with DRY principle and functional programming (done)
+- publish in GitHub
+- responsive design